gocardless/statesman/README.md

 - State behaviour is defined in a separate, "state machine" class, rather than added directly onto a model.
 State machines are then instantiated with the model to which they should apply.
-- State transitions are also modelled as a class, which can optionally be persisted to the database for a full audit history.
-This audit history can include JSON metadata set during a transition.
+- ~~State transitions are also modelled as a class, which can optionally be persisted to the database for a full audit history.
+This audit history can include JSON metadata set during a transition.~~
-- Database indices are used to offer database-level transaction duplication protection.
+- ~~Database indices are used to offer database-level transaction duplication protection.~~
+- Free to define your own transition logic for your application!

 ## TL;DR Usage